shantanudel/AI--Nutritionist/README.md

 # 🎯 Use Cases
 Daily diet planning.

-Fitness and health tracking
+Fitness and health tracking.

-Personalized nutrition guidance
+Personalized nutrition guidance.

-Educational purposes for ML/NLP application
+Educational purposes for ML/NLP application.

 # 🧠 Powered by Gemini Pro
 At the core of Nutritionist AI is Gemini Pro, enabling smart, adaptive responses that evolve with the user’s habits and progress.